 Meetup.com – Whether you’re interested in roleplaying games, knitting, history, art, or urban exploration, Meetup is a great resource for finding friends who share a niche interest.
 There are also a bunch of general social groups, and many aimed at specific age ranges to help you meet people in Boston at the same life stage.

 /r/BostonSocialClub – This is a great spot to find board game nights, movie outings (with a social dinner beforehand or drinks after), cool events with a group gathering to attend, and impromptu fun.
-If you’re looking for friends in Boston, this is a fun, open, often geeky in the best way community to find them in.
+If you’re looking for friends in Boston, this is a fun, open, often geeky-in-the-best-way community to find them in.
+They also have a Facebook group (but do spend some time on reddit if you’re going to join this, otherwise what’s your point of connection?), and for the power-social-ers, an always-running Messenger chat for checking who’s around for a beer or a bite.

 Take a class – There are cheap, quick (single evenings, once a weeks), and interesting classes that can be a great way to meet people.
 Check out General Assembly, browse the classes section on Craigslist, and check the Boston Center for Adult Education.
 Look for something where you’ll want to trade tips with people, where you’ll need to practice with others, or where you’ll be working on group projects.
 It’s easy to make friends when you’re working together.